VDPAM is made up of the following 4 areas:

 - Food Supply Veterinary Medicine

-- Continuous improvement of the curriculum and methods of teaching in the preeminent Food Supply Veterinary Medical Program.
+- Continually improving the curriculum and methods of teaching in the preeminent Food Supply Veterinary Medical Program.

-- Providing timely full-service, high-quality clinical and diagnostic services.
+- Providing timely, accurate, high-quality, and comprehensive clinical and diagnostic services.

-- Continuous improvement of food and fiber animal production by whole system analysis, acknowledging the interactions of diet, disease, environment, animal behavior and welfare, and humans.
+- Continually improving food and fiber animal production by whole system analysis through acknowledgment of the interactions of disease, diet, environment, animal behavior, animal welfare, and humans.

-- Leading research initiatives in food animal diseases, behavior and welfare, food safety, and risk assessment and modeling.
+- Leading evidence-based research initiatives in food animal diseases, animal behavior, animal welfare, food safety, risk assessment and modeling and transferring knowledge obtained between academia, practitioners, producers, and the public.

-- Sustain a proactive environment for service, teaching, outreach, and research.
+- Fostering a sustainable, proactive environment for service, teaching, outreach, and research.

-- Establishment of interdisciplinary teams answering complex animal and public health, animal welfare, and production efficiency challenges.
+- Establishing interdisciplinary teams to support One Health Medicine and address the complex animal health, public health, animal welfare, and production efficiency challenges.

 Our department is made up of highly trained specialists who span a wide range of veterinary disciplines and species interests.
 We have faculty of all ranks with expertise in diagnostics, medicine, surgery, pathology, microbiology, epidemiology, public health, and production medicine.
 Most have earned certification from specialty boards.
 Dozens of additional scientists and laboratory technicians support the research and service components of our department.